joshb738/MechaCar/README.md

 - Alternative Hypothesis: Lower safety ratings and poor highway fuel efficiency will result in a lower mean vehicle cost.

-**3. Statistical required to test the hypothesis**
+**3. Statistical test required to test the hypothesis**

-A two-way ANOVA to test the means of a single dependent variable across two independent variables. (e.g., Vehicle Cost based on safety rating and highway fuel efficiency.)
+Two-way ANOVA to test the means of a single dependent variable across two independent variables. (e.g., Vehicle Cost based on safety rating and highway fuel efficiency.)

 **4. Required data for the statistical test**